Third Culture Faith: Discovering God in the Flux

 The Bible doesn’t change.

-Read it daily.
+You read it daily.

-Let it shape your identity more than the news, social media, or even your immediate community.
+You let it shape your identity more than the news, social media, or even your immediate community.

 2. Find Spiritual Family, Not Just Friends